Skip to Main Content

 Course Reserves Guidelines for Instructors

-• Digital materials (faculty-provided or library-owned items such as digital PDFs, online book chapters, links to journal articles, etc.) can be requested/uploaded and will be displayed for students through the E-Reserves page (and optionally through your course Blackboard page), or
+• Digital materials include library-owned or faculty-provided items such as PDFs, e-book chapters, e-journal articles, etc., and can be requested/uploaded to be discoverable for students on the E-Reserves page (and optionally available on your Brightspace course page).

-• Physical or print items are made available at the Library's Circulation Desk on the first floor (jump to Request Physical Course Reserves details).
+• Print and Physical materials are made available at the Library's Circulation Desk on the first floor (see Request Physical Course Reserves for more details).

-You should clearly indicate to your students whether you have used the E-Reserve or Physical reserve system for your classes.
-We recommend including a link to this Course Reserves for Students guide in your syllabus.
+Please indicate to your students whether you have used e-reserves or physical course reserves for your course materials.
+We recommend including a link to the Course Reserves for Students guide in your syllabus.

 Copyright Notice